 (3) Where there is an available market for the goods in question the measure of damages is, prima facie, to be ascertained by the difference between the contract price and the market or current price at the time or times when the goods ought to have been accepted, or, if no time was fixed for acceptance, then at the time of the refusal to accept.

-Remedies of the buyer
+Division 2 — Remedies of the buyer

+[Heading inserted: No. 19 of 2010 s.
+44(2).]

 50. Damages for non-delivery

 (1) Where the seller wrongfully neglects or refuses to deliver the goods to the buyer, the buyer may maintain an action against the seller for damages for non-delivery.